Peled-Zohar/AutoEntityGenerator/.github/CONTRIBUTING.md

 ## 🛠️ How to Contribute

+The most valuable contribution you can make right now is to **[try the tool and share your feedback](https://github.com/Peled-Zohar/AutoEntityGenerator/issues/12)**.
+It’s easy, takes just a few minutes, and helps shape the future of the project.
+That being said, there are a few other issues we'd like to cover, so if feedback isn't your thing you can always choose another issue to work on.

 ### 1. Choose an unassigned issue to work on from the open issues list.
 If you’d like to work on it, please comment on the issue — and a maintainer will assign it to you.
 This helps avoid duplicate work and makes tracking progress easier.